Is DaedalMap open source?

 Is the hosted app the same as local use?

-It is the same product family, but not the same operating assumption.
+Same engine, different operating assumptions.
 Hosted mode optimizes for convenience and shared access.
-Local or self-hosted use optimizes for control, privacy, and deployment flexibility.
+Local and self-hosted use optimize for control, privacy, deployment flexibility, and significantly better performance.